Walter Lantz: The Woody Woodpecker era

-When Oswald had worn out his welcome, Lantz needed a new character.
-Meany, Miny and Moe (three ne'er-do-well chimps), Baby-Face Mouse, Snuffy Skunk, Doxie (a comic dachshund), and Jock and Jill (monkeys that resembled Warner Brothers' Bosko) were some personalities Lantz and his staff came up with.
+When Oswald's popularity dwindled due to the success of Walt Disney's Mickey Mouse series, Lantz needed a new character.
+Lantz and his staff conceptualized the characters Meany, Miny and Moe (three ne'er-do-well chimps), Baby-Face Mouse, Snuffy Skunk, Doxie the dachshund, and Jock and Jill (monkeys that resembled Bosko).
 One character, Andy Panda, stood out and soon became Lantz's headline star for the 1939–1940 production season.

-The woodpecker himself, Woody Woodpecker, made his first appearance in an Andy Panda short entitled Knock Knock on November 25, 1940.
-Less than a year later on August 29, 1941, Lantz married actress Grace Stafford in Reno, Nevada (he was previously married to and had a child with Doris Hollister).
+Woody Woodpecker made his first appearance in an Andy Panda short entitled Knock Knock on November 25, 1940.
+3 months earlier on August 28, 1940, Lantz married actress Grace Stafford in Reno, Nevada.
 According to Lantz himself, he came up with the character during his honeymoon at a ranch nearby.
 He and Stafford kept hearing a woodpecker incessantly pecking on their roof.
 Grace suggested that Walter use the bird for inspiration as a cartoon character.
 Taking her advice, though a bit skeptical, Lantz created the brash woodpecker character, similar to the early Daffy Duck.
 Woody Woodpecker became an instant hit and got his own series during 1941.

 Lantz claimed that Alex Lovy created the original design for Woody, although many animators at the studio agreed that Ben Hardaway, who liked screwball characters (with him creating the preliminary version of Bugs Bunny), drew the original design.
 Hardaway showed a prototype drawing of Woody to voice actor Mel Blanc, asking what he thought of it, to which he jokingly responded "Ugliest damn thing I ever saw".
 The design was not used in the final cartoon.
 Blanc wrote the following in his autobiography That's Not All Folks: "The original Woody was repulsive with a capital R: He had a peaked head topped with a sharply angled comb that looked like it had been styled in a wind tunnel.
 A narrow beak so long, its pointy tip was a zip code away.
 Short, swollen arms and legs.
 In all, a sorry spectacle."

 Mel Blanc supplied Woody's voice for the first four cartoons.
 When Blanc accepted a full-time contract with Warner Bros., he was replaced as Woody's voice by Danny Webb, who only partially voiced the character in Pantry Panic, which contains some spoken lines Blanc had recorded prior to leaving Lantz, before Webb himself was replaced by Kent Rogers.
 After Rogers went into the service due to World War II, Dick Nelson voiced Woody in 1943's Ration Bored before gagman Ben Hardaway, the man who was the main force behind Knock Knock, became the bird's voice the following year, starting with The Barber of Seville.
 Despite this, Blanc's distinctive laugh was still used throughout the cartoons until 1951.